SimpleELN-Team/SimpleELN-Documentation/source/installation/personal/installer.rst

             Here is a step-by-step guide to running the portable version of the SimpleELN **Personal Edition** on Windows:

-            1. Download the portable application file (SimpleELN-Personal-Portable-win32-x64-{version}.zip for Windows) from the official website or a trusted source.
+            1. Download the portable application file (:custom-color-primary-bold:`SimpleELN-Personal-Portable-win32-x64-{version}.zip` for Windows) from the official website or a trusted source.
-            2. Extract the downloaded zip file to a folder.
+            2. Extract the downloaded zip file into a designated folder, as instructed in the :ref:`Microsoft support documentation <zip-unzip-files-on-windows>`.
             3. Click the executable file (:custom-color-primary:`SimpleELN.exe`) to run the portable version.
             4. Once launched, the SimpleELN interface similar to the following :ref:`screenshot <personal-edition-desktop-homepage-screenshots>` will be shown.